Busedame/push_swap/README.md

 - When pushing a node from stack b to stack a -- the target node is the *closest bigger* node in stack a to the node from stack b.
 If no node in stack a is bigger than the node from stack b, then the target node is the *min* value.
+- Clarification: The node we want to push should be on the *top* of the target node.

 **Cheapest node:**
 - When a node is getting pushed from one stack to the other, we want to calculate the cheapest